fstnetwork/module-api/06-Airdrop/01-Locate.md

 # Locate
-Get the rusult of the rule for airdrop.
+Set rule and get the rusult of the rule for airdrop.

 ## GraphQL API